Rebar Material Calculator

 Different projects require a different size rebar and will require the rebar to be spaced differently.
 Most projects require rebar to be laid in a grid pattern with bars running in opposite directions and overlapping.

 The use of steel or fiber mesh can be used as an alternate form of reinforcement in some circumstances, and is often used for thinner slab pours.
+Try our reinforcing mesh calculator to estimate.

 Step Two: Estimate the Rebar Grid Clarance